Key Highlights

 If you are thinking of going abroad for MBBS, you might already have considered Russia.
 The Russian government gives subsidies on MBBS fees to make it affordable for Indian students.
 Due to the affordable fees of doing MBBS in Russia, it is quite a common and popular option for Indian students.

-The simple admission process and high-quality medical education in an affordable range make Russia one of the best countries to consider for doing an MBBS for Indian students.
-More than 4000 students from India choose to study at MBBS in Russia each year.
+The simple admission process and high-quality medical education at an affordable cost make Russia one of the best countries to consider for doing an MBBS for Indian students.
+More than 4000 students from India choose to study MBBS in Russia each year.
 The duration of an MBBS course in Russia is 6 years.

-The average cost of doing MBBS in Russia is 15 to 30 lakhs INR, which includes hostel charges and medical insurance as well, which is quite less than in India, making it a popular choice to consider.
+The average cost of an MBBS in Russia is 15 to 30 lakhs INR, including hostel charges and medical insurance, which is much lower than in India, making it a popular choice.

 2. USA

-If you are an Indian, you must have thought of visiting the USA someday and must have wondered which country is best for MBBS for Indian students.
+If you are an Indian, you may have thought about visiting the USA someday and wondered which country is best for Indian students to study MBBS.
 Or maybe which country is cheap and best for MBBS?
-Why not make your visit worth it and consider it if you're looking for abroad countries to do MBBS?
-The USA is considered to have some of the best medical universities in the world and is on the list of the best countries to provide high-quality medical education.
-The USA could be the answer to which country is best for MBBS.
+Why not make your visit worthwhile and consider it if you're looking for countries abroad to do MBBS?
+The USA is considered to have some of the best medical universities in the world and is ranked among the best countries for high-quality medical education.
+The USA could be the answer to the question of which country is best for MBBS.

 The USA provides a great learning atmosphere with a diversified culture, offering excellent education, instruction, and training.
-You need to have proper and valid documents to apply for MBBS in the USA.
+You need valid, official documents to apply for an MBBS in the USA.
 A US MBBS degree can provide you with various job and research opportunities.

 The average cost of doing MBBS in the USA is around 45 lakhs INR.
 It can be a little expensive to do MBBS in the US, but universities also provide scholarships, which you can apply for and even look for part-time jobs.
 Overall, the US is one of the best countries in the world to study medicine.